NBA All-Star Legends Game

 The NBA All-Star Legends Game (also called the Legends Classic) was an NBA Legends game from 1984 to 1993 that featured retired players.
 It was held during the NBA All-Star Weekend and consisted of two teams, East and West.
-The NBA cancelled the NBA Legends Classic after 1994 due to the players' frequent injuries from the game in part due to the large range in fitness levels among younger and older alumni (During the 1992 game, Norm Nixon and David Thompson both received injuries playing in the game).
-The Shooting Stars Competition and Rising Stars Challenge are largely considered its replacements.
+The NBA cancelled the NBA Legends Classic after 1994 due to the players' frequent injuries from the game in part due to the apparent wide range in fitness levels between players recently retired and those who had not played seriously in recent years (During the 1992 game, Norm Nixon and David Thompson both sustained significant injuries playing in the game).
+The now-defunct Shooting Stars Competition and still-active Rising Stars Challenge are largely considered its replacements.

 Previously, in 1957 and 1964, there were two NBA Old-Timers Games.